- ONS and Statistics

-The information is used by the Government, the Treasury, financial institutions and other external forecasters, it informs policy-making decisions, helps to monitor the economy and is a primary measure of inflation.
+The data collected from these surveys is imperative for the Government, the Treasury, financial institutions and other external forecasters.
+It informs policy-making decisions, helps to monitor the economy and is a primary measure of inflation.

-It is also used by businesses, universities, the media and the general public to monitor the government's performance and gain a better understanding of the UK economy.
+The data are also used by businesses, universities, the media and the general public to monitor the Government's performance and gain a better understanding of the UK economy.

 What are the benefits of statistics?